Embedding Negotiation Skills

 Therefore, to develop skills, repeated and observed practice is critical.
 This training method accelerates learning and uncovers behavioural blindspots.
 Embedding negotiation skills through role-play also helps to ensure people learn in a ‘safe environment’ where mistakes and failure can be highlighted calmly and used effectively by a teacher/trainer to advance thinking.

-Links to theory and a list of recognised negotiation principles are provided at the end of this post.
+Links to theory and a list of recognised negotiation principles are provided at the foot of this post.
 However, the main focus of the article is to provide an effective role play scenario that can be used repeatedly for embedding negotiation skills.
+Use with student groups (14+ through to MBA).

 Why people get different results: The reason for the difference is because we are all human but possess different emotional drivers and behaviours.
 Knowing ourselves (especially our strengths and weaknesses) and knowing how we relate to others (emotional intelligence) is a critical skill.
 But we can only fully learn about and understand ourselves through experience and practice.